raniprakash/raniprakash/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing softwares.

 - 🎓 &nbsp; Studying Computer Science and Engineering at University BDT College of Engineering, Davangere and coding stuffs.